July 21, 2015

 There are many people who have HP who will get NO benefit from treatment, or may wind up with side effects of treatment, and who won’t be harmed by “keeping” their HP.
 But, if treatment makes sense, there are many “recipes” we use.
 None are simple, All involve atleast 2 antibiotics taken together for 10-14 days, and a twice-daily dose of a strong PPI type acid blocker.
 HP gets resistant to antibiotics easily; so older treatments aren’t very effective any more.
 If we treat, we find out if you’ve EVER taken Biaxin (clarithromycin) or metronidazole (Flagyl).
 We pick the recipe we think will do the best job at the least expensive price (if we have a choice).

 In people diagnosed with ulcers, we often are already treating with once or twice a day PPI acid blocker, and after HP is treated, we may keep up the PPI for a period of time until we are confident the ulcer is healed (this can take 4-12 weeks depending on the ulcer).
-In cases where the HP was causing a serious problem, like a bleeding ulcer, we MUST re test a person 6-8 weeks after treatment is done and when they are off the PPI acid blocker to see if the treatment was successful.
+In cases where the HP was causing a serious problem, like a bleeding ulcer, we MUST retest a person 6-8 weeks after treatment is done and when they are off the PPI acid blocker to see if the treatment was successful.
 NO TREATMENT is 100% effective!
-A stool test or breath test is typically done to test for success of treatment; rarely, a 2nd endoscopy is needed and we’ll run HP tests from stomach tissue.
+A stool test or breath test is typically done to test for the success of treatment; rarely, a 2nd endoscopy is needed and we’ll run HP tests from stomach tissue.

 NOTE: Treatment will fail if a person fails to take at least 85% of the medication doses.
 And, the bacteria will then be resistant to those antibiotics!

-Actually the most common situation where this happens is when the HP was not causing the indigestion in the first place.
-In reality, if the indigestion doesn’t totally control by a single dose of PPI acid blocker, and only happens when PPI is stopped, we can be confident the HP has nothing to do with the symptoms...so why bother retreating?
+Actually the most common situation where this happens is when the HP was not causing indigestion in the first place.
+In reality, if indigestion doesn’t totally control by a single dose of PPI acid blocker, and only happens when PPI is stopped, we can be confident the HP has nothing to do with the symptoms...so why bother retreating?
 We re-treat ONLY when the risk of keeping HP is clearly greater than the risk hassle cost etc of taking yet another treatment.
 If you have a bleeding ulcer we’ll keep trying.
 For more information, inquire through our SCGA portal, for a full list of medications for H.pylori.

 H. Pylori Complications